Turkey Swedish Meatballs

 • Seasoned Right.
 Lean ground turkey has the reputation of being dry and flavorless.
 This recipe proves that it does not need to be the case.
 Sauteed onion, soaked bread, and herbs are mixed into the ground turkey adding flavor and moisture, creating the best-tasting turkey meatball ever!

 • Baked with a Special Technique.
-Just like my Italian meatballs, these turkey Swedish meatballs are baked with a bit of broth at a high temperature.
+Just like my Italian meatballs, these Swedish meatballs are baked with a bit of broth at a high temperature.
 This keeps the exterior crispy, as though they were fried, but the interior stays tender and moist.
 It is truly magical!

 Notes on Ingredients